Golden, again: US beats France 87-82 for Tokyo title

 “They played better," Fournier conceded, as Popovich stopped to hug him.
 “They played better."

+“Each and every one of us put in that work every single day, from coaches to the trainers to the players," Durant said.
+“We all came in with that goal of, ‘Let’s finish this thing off.
+Let’s build a family.
+Let’s build this team.
+Let’s grow this team every day.' ...
+Man, it’s just incredible to be a part of something so special, and I’m bonding with these guys for life, this family for life."

 For some, it adds to family legacies.
-Jrue Holiday now is an Olympic gold medalist, just like his wife Lauren was twice with the U.S. women’s national soccer team.
+Holiday now is an Olympic gold medalist, just like his wife Lauren was twice with the U.S. women’s national soccer team.
 JaVale McGee now has Olympic gold, just like his mother Pamela won with the U.S. women in basketball at the 1984 Los Angeles Games.
+They're the first to do that in U.S. Olympic history; the only other known occurrence in Olympic history was a Russian mother-son combo who won medals in fencing and water polo in 1960 and 1980.

 “It's an amazing feeling, man," said McGee, who adds gold to his three NBA titles.
 “I've got a gold medal.
 My mother has a gold medal.
 We're the first to do it, mother-son duo.
 It's an amazing feeling.
 You can't really explain it.
 Just knowing you're the best in the world, amazing, man."